HedgehogDevelopment/HedgehogDevelopment.github.io/feydra/index.markdown

 ## Configuration

 Feydra needs to create a few folders on the web server for proper operation.
-In most cases, Feydra can created these folders automatically.
+In most cases, Feydra can create these folders automatically.
 Feydra will display an error message if it does not have permission to create the folders during the initialization process.
 Granting the permission to create/write to the folders specified in the Feydra error messages will resolve the startup errors.
 If this is not possible because of infrastructure restrictions, you need